mdmss37/LinuxServerConfigurationSubmission/README.md

 # LinuxServerConfigurationSubmission
-Repository for Udacity nanodegree
+Repository for Udacity nanodegree submission

-#1.
-The IP address and SSH port so your server can be accessed by the reviewer.
+#1 The IP address and SSH port so your server can be accessed by the reviewer.
 1. IP address is 35.162.154.29
 2. Port number as below
 ```